kunshbisht/fluid-simulator/README.md

 # fluid-simulator

-Warning: raylib and raymath header files are used as a reference.
-You might need to install raylib to make it work.
+Warning: You might need to install raylib to make it work.